-- The local authorities give a property tax (Arnona) discount to disabled and elferly residents.
+- The local authorities give a property tax (Arnona) discount to disabled and elderly residents.
 For more information on the populations eligible for these discounts see the Property Tax (Arnona) portal.

 - In some cases, and in accordance with specific criteria, you may be entitled to a Disabled Parking Permit.

 - Services provided through Supportive Communities for People with Disabilities (such as medical services at night) are also provided to family members living with the disabled person between age 21-65 who has an established disability of 40% or is eligible for a Rehabilitation Basket for the Mentally Ill.

 - A family member of a mobility benefit recipient Mobility Benefit may be an authorized driver for him (to receive permission to drive the car of the relative with limited mobility).